jdvober/codingReality/README.md

 ## Sections

-1. The Basics of Javascript - The tools you need to build awesome programs.
+1. Your Coding Tools - (Almost) All the fundamental pieces you need to build awesome programs.
 After this, it's 90% just putting Lego's together!

 ## Special thanks to: